-When considering pay levels, the Compensation Committee considers the all Canadian pay peer group, comprised of Canadian companies with international operations.
-Acknowledging the Board's additional responsibility and liability for overseeing Africa Oil's international operations and global shareholder base, the Committee believes the midpoint between median and 75th percentile to be an appropriate target pay position.
-The Committee determined that a flat fee structure continues to be appropriate given the size and makeup of the Company's Board.
+Acknowledging the Board's responsibility and liability for overseeing Africa Oil's international operations and global shareholder base, the Compensation Committee determined that a flat fee structure continues to be appropriate given the size and makeup of the Company's Board.
 As such, no meeting fees are paid to directors.
 Each director is entitled to an annual retainer as provided in the chart below.
 John Craig, as Chair of the Board, is entitled to an additional annual retainer to reflect his added level of responsibility.